ivancheban/bitcoin-price/README.md

 1. Clone the repository to your local machine.
 2. Open the HTML file in a web browser.

-Please note that this project is for informational purposes only and should not be used as financial advice.
+> **Note:** This project is for informational purposes only and should not be used as financial advice.

 ## Contributing